Judgment Day (2003): Storylines

 The secondary feud on the SmackDown! brand was between Mr. America (Hulk Hogan) and Roddy Piper.
-After Hogan won against Vince McMahon at WrestleMania XIX, McMahon was so frustrated with him and wanted Hulkamania to die, he indefinitely suspended Hogan and forced him to sit out the rest of his contract.
+After Hulk Hogan won against Vince McMahon at WrestleMania XIX, McMahon was so frustrated with him and wanted Hulkamania to die, so he indefinitely suspended Hogan and forced him to sit out the rest of his contract out of spite.
 For weeks after that, mysterious Mr. America promos began airing for weeks during SmackDown! shows.
 On the May 1 episode of SmackDown!, Mr. America debuted on a Piper's Pit segment.
 McMahon appeared and claimed that Mr. America was Hulk Hogan in disguise; Mr. America fired back by saying, "I am not Hulk Hogan, brother!" (lampooning Hogan's use of "brother" in his promos).
-McMahon couldn't fire Mr. America due to his contract with Stephanie McMahon.
+McMahon couldn't fire Mr. America due to his iron-clad contract with General Manager Stephanie McMahon.
 On the May 8 episode of SmackDown!, McMahon said that he would prove that Mr. America was Hulk Hogan in order to fire him.
 He interviewed Hogan live via satellite from his home, but then was informed that Mr. America was in the building.
 Vince tried to rip the mask off Mr. America's face but Mr. America laid him out.
 On the May 15 episode of SmackDown!, Piper challenged Mr. America to a match at Judgment Day, but then Piper attacked Mr. America and his fan.
 Piper then pulled the prosthetic leg off the fan, who was revealed as Zach Gowen.

+In October 2002 at No Mercy, Triple H defeated Kane to win the Intercontinental Championship while retaining his World Heavyweight Championship in a title unification match thus unifying the two titles.
+Afterwards, the Intercontinental Championship was retired.
+On the May 9 episode of Raw, co-General Manager Stone Cold Steve Austin reactivated the Intercontinental Championship and announced a battle royal for the vacated title at Judgment Day.
+It was also announced that any former Intercontinental Champion will be eligible to enter the battle royal.
+The winner of the battle royal will be announced as the new Intercontinental Champion.